amoffat/HeimdaLLM/docs/source/bifrost.rst

 The prompt envelope is responsible for adding additional context to the untrusted input.
 Concretely, this typically involves including specific instructions to the LLM abut the original prompt.
 In the :class:`SQLPromptEnvelope
-<heimdallm.bifrosts.sql.sqlite.select.envelope.SQLPromptEnvelope>`, for example, we add:
+<heimdallm.bifrosts.sql.sqlite.select.envelope.PromptEnvelope>`, for example, we add:

 * A copy of the database schema on which the LLM should operate
 * That the LLM should use fully-qualified column names